Hackensack DUI Attorneys for All Drunk Driving Offenses

 New Jersey’s Drunk Driving Laws are Serious

 If you have been charged with a DWI in New Jersey, you are facing some of the nation’s most harsh penalties for drunk driving.
 For example, if your driving privileges are suspended as part of a drunk driving conviction you will not be able to legally drive anywhere for any purpose.
 That means that not only would you need to make arrangements to have your children taken to their schools and activities, you will not be able to diver yourself to and from your own school or work.
 Much less will you be able to drive as part of your job.

-New Jersey’s unforgiving suspension of driving privileges for drunk drivers is reason enough for you to need to contact an experienced Hackensack DWI Lawyer if you are facing a possible conviction.
+New Jersey’s unforgiving suspension of driving privileges for drunk drivers is reason enough for you to need to contact an experienced Hackensack DUI attorney if you are facing a possible conviction.